 Note: Freight rates are indicative and vary significantly by season, route, and market conditions.

-Your customs broker will need:
+Your customs broker or freight forwarder will need:

 They'll: